Electrospun Biomaterials for Tissue Repair

 Cornea regeneration using limbal tissue explants

-The Electrospinning Company has supplied biodegradable synthetic membranes for affordable corneal surface regeneration techniques in collaboration with the University of Sheffield and experts in India.
+The Electrospinning Company supplied biodegradable synthetic membranes for corneal surface regeneration clinical studies performed by the University of Sheffield and L.V.Prasad eye clinic in India.